 Students with a degree awarded outside the UK must also meet the University's minimum English language requirements.

-Non-EU international students who need a student visa to study in the UK should check our web pages on UKVI-compliant English language requirements.
+International applicants who need a student visa to study in the UK should check our web pages on UKVI-compliant English language requirements.
 The University also provides pre-sessional English language courses if you do not meet the minimum English language requirement.

-For additional information please see our entry requirements
+For general information please see our overview of entry requirements

 International applicants can find out what qualifications they need by visiting Your Country

 An instrumentation and control engineer may be involved in designing, developing, installing, managing and maintaining equipment which is used to monitor and control engineering systems, machinery and processes.
-Graduates can expect to be employed in a wide range of sectors, including industries involved with oil and gas, petrochemicals, chemical engineering, manufacturing, research, transport and infrastructure.
+Graduates can expect to be employed in a wide range of sectors, including industries involved with oil and gas, petrochemicals, pharmaceutical, chemical engineering, manufacturing, research, transport and infrastructure.

 International applicants - find out what qualifications you need by selecting your country below.